Book now online or call (03) 9783 9041.

 - Pain is commonly located in the calf, at the front and behind the knee

-- Does not affect the child's activity of daily living (able to run and move legs with no
+- Does not typically affect the child's activities of daily living (ie they remain able to run and move legs with no aggravation)

 - May wake up with the pain